cloudcores/CuAssembler/UserGuide.md

 * `.sectioninfo	@"SHI_REGISTERS=12"`: set register numbers used in current kernel. **NOTE**: For Turing and Ampere, 2 extra GPRs are occupied for some unknown reasons.
 Thus if the largest GPR number you used in your kernel is `R20`, you need to set `@"SHI_REGISTERS=23"` (GPR numbers from 0, `R20` means 21 used, plus 2 extra, that's 23).
 The maximum GPR number is 255 (the encoding of `R255` is occupied by `RZ`), which means `R252` is the largest GPR number used in kernel text.
 * For kernels utilize block-wide barriers(such as `__syncthreads()`), there may be another attribute specifying number of barriers required, such as `.sectionflags @"SHF_BARRIERS=1"`.
 Currently a kernel can use up to 16 barriers.
 * `.global _Z10simpletest4int4Pi`: a symbol is defined for current kernel.
 It will be used for both function exporting (global symbol is visible externally, which means it's accessible via driver API `cuModuleGetFunction`), and possibly debugging (see `.debug_frame` section).
 As stated before, symbols are all kept as is.
-* `[----:B------:R-:W-:Y:S08]         /*0000*/                   MOV R1, c[0x0][0x28] ;`: this is the canonical form of instruction line.
+* `[B------:R-:W-:Y:S08]         /*0000*/                   MOV R1, c[0x0][0x28] ;`: this is the canonical form of instruction line.
 A control code, a commented address in hex, and then the instruction assembly string.
 The text form of control codes is slightly different from the one used in [maxas by Scott Gray](https://github.com/NervanaSystems/maxas/wiki/Control-Codes).
 Here, the control codes are splitted into 6 fields seperated with colon `:`:
-    - **Reuse flags**: the 4bit reuse flags indicate the value of current slot of GPR will be re-read by later instructions.
+    - **Reuse flags**(Deprecated!!! reuse will be set according to `.reuse` modifier of the assembly text.): the 4bit reuse flags indicate the value of current slot of GPR will be re-read by later instructions.
 There are at least 3 slots (possibly 4?
 Never see the forth bit set...) of reuse caches, with each bit set to `R` for reuse, and `-` for none.
 It seems reuse caches only work for ALU instructions, with each slot corresponding to an operand position, which will be suffixed by `.reuse`(**NOTE**: CuAssembler will not care about the `.reuse` suffix in instruction string, only sequences in control codes part matter).
 But some inconsistency can also be found, such as:

       >  [-R--:B------:R-:W-:-:S02]         /*09c0*/                   IABS R7, R5.reuse ;